EngineerBetter/concourse-up/README.md

 ## Usage

-Deploy a new concourse with:
+Deploy a new Concourse with:

 ```
 $ concourse-up deploy <your-project-name>